kbaseIncubator/.github/guide/enable-branch-rules.md

    - This can be safely disabled by an admin during troublehooting, but should remain enabled during normal use.
 3. Click create.

+#### Require status checks

+Once a successful Pull Request has been created, and the `pr_build.yml` workflow has completed, require the following specific status checks:

+- On `develop` branch rule: `build-develop-open`
+- On `main` branch rule: `build-main-merge`

 ##### Branch Rules Demo

 <!-- This code creates a simple dropdown -->